 Chest pain radiating to the back can evoke the diagnosis of aortic dissection which can be detected by cardiac MRI.
 First, a CT angiogram depicts an image of a dissection involving the descending aorta.
 It is followed by an MRI demonstrating the tear in the aorta on the same patient.

-MRI scan in patients with Pacemaker Defibrillators: heart valve function.
+How do cardiac MRI scans in patients with pacemaker defibrillators show heart valve function?

-Cardiac MRI shows structure and function of the 4 valves of the heart: the aortic valve, the mitral valve, the tricuspid valve and the pulmonic valve.
-Cardiac MRI depicts leakages of the valves and can be used to monitor the size and function of the heart overtime and guide intervention such as valve replacement or mitral clip.
+Cardiac MRI shows the structure and function of the 4 valves of the heart: the aortic valve, the mitral valve, the tricuspid valve, and the pulmonic valve.
+Cardiac MRI depicts leakages of the valves and can be used to monitor the size and function of the heart over time and guide intervention such as valve replacement or mitral clip.
 Below is a patient with mild cardiomyopathy and mild to a moderate mitral insufficiency followed by a patient showing moderate aortic insufficiency with a jet projecting on to the mitral valve.

 Comments are purely for informational purposes and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Disclaimer